 In another part of the small forest, neater, and closer to civilization, a thin boy rested in a tree, holding a book on his chest, as he enjoyed the suns soft warmth.

 He was only a mere 8 years old, though very bright for his age.
 In his lap rested an old classic, a book called 'The Arabian Knights', his most prized copy.
-This young lad was a Baron, the son of the late General Flavien de Quesnel, who was assinated seven years before; he never got to wish his son a happy first birthday.
+This young lad was a Baron, the son of the late General Flavien de Quesnel, who was assassinated seven years before.
 The boy lived with his Aunt and Uncle now, seeing as his mother had passed giving birth to him.

 'It must have been my imagination...'
 He thought swinging his leg over the branch to get down.
 As soon as his foot touched the ground, he reached up and grabbed the book, bringing it safely to his chest.
 He slowly began his trek back to his Uncle's manor.

 Just as he was about to break through the trees to his family's perfectly trimmed lawn, his ears registered another shout, this time a bit closer.
 It might have been laughing, or crying… or even a call for help.
 He turned around.
 No matter what it was, this was his father's land, and he had to eradicate the trespassers.
 His pale digits clutched his book, moving back through the trees as he followed the sound.
 Soon he heard more noises, and his steps began to get slower, instincts hissing at him to turn and run.
 He couldn't tell how many people there were; he might just be surrounded and not even know it!
 Maybe they were kidnappers, coming after him to use him for ransom!
 His hand moved up and nervously pulled on a strand of hair by his ear, trying to calm his nerves.